sortmerna/sortmerna/README.md

 ### General notes

+General steps for building Sortmerna from the sources are as follows:
+1. Prepare the build environment
+2. Get the sources from GitHub or from GitHub releases
+3. Build

+`HINT`: The minute details on setting the build environment and performing the build can be found in [travis.yml](https://github.com/biocore/sortmerna/blob/master/.travis.yml), which is a [Travis CI](https://travis-ci.org) configuration file used for Sortmerna automated builds.

 The build was tested using the following environments:
 1. Linux
-	* Ubuntu 14.04 Trusty with GCC 7.3.0
+	* Ubuntu 18.04 Bionic with GCC 7.3.0 or Clang 7.0.0
-	* Ubuntu 16.04 Xenial with GCC 7.3.0
+	* Ubuntu 16.04 Xenial with GCC 7.3.0 or Cland 7.0.0
 	* Ubuntu 16.04 Xenial with GCC 5.4.0 (default)
+	* Ubuntu 14.04 Trusty with GCC 7.3.0 or Cland 7.0.0
 	* Centos 6.6 with GCC 7.3.0
 2. Windows
 	* Windows 10 with Visual Studio 15 2017 Win64
-3. MAC
+3. MacOS
 	* macOS 10.13 High Sierra (64-bit) with AppleClang 9.0.0.9000039
+	* macOS 10.12.6 (64-bit) with clang-900.0.39.2

 Getting latest GCC on _old_ Linux distros requires either installing GCC from PPA (Ubuntu), or building from sources - a lengthy process (around 10 hours on Centos VM running on VirtualBox Windows 10 host).

-`CMake` is necessary for building.
+`CMake-3.13` of higher is necessary for building.
 The distributions are available for all major operating systems.
 CMake can be easily built _if_ not available through a standard packager.
 Please visit [CMake project website](https://cmake.org/) for download and installation instructions.

 The following libraries have to be installed using a packager or to be built
 * `ZLib` (zlib1g-dev)